JesperLH/Multisubject-Archetypal-Analysis/README.md

 	- Demostrates how to visualize the found archetypes (Visualizations requires the VITLAB toolbox, avaliable at https://github.com/JesperLH/VITLAM).

 ## References
 Archetypal analysis was first proposed by Cutler and Brieman [1].
-The extension to heteroscedastic noise and ability to model multiple subjects was introduced in by Hinrich et al. [2].
+The extension to heteroscedastic noise and ability to model multiple subjects was introduced by Hinrich et al. [2].
 The solution of AA using projected gradient descent and the FurthestSum initialization was proposed by Mørup and Hansen[3].
-While these reference provides the basis for the implementation of MSAA there are many other interesting approaches in AA and its application.
+While these reference provides the basis for this implementation of MSAA there are other interesting approaches in AA which could be used.

  * [1] Cutler, A., & Breiman, L. (1994).
 Archetypal analysis.
 Technometrics, 36(4), 338-347.
  * [2] Hinrich, J. L., Bardenfleth, S. E., Røge, R. E., Churchill, N. W., Madsen, K. H., & Mørup, M. (2016).
 Archetypal Analysis for Modeling Multisubject fMRI Data.
 IEEE Journal of Selected Topics in Signal Processing, 10(7), 1160-1171.